etohgame/kit/docs/client-objects/gradient-parts.md

-# GradientParts
+# Gradient Parts

-GradientParts shifts it's `Color` over time by using a `UIGradient` instance.
+Gradient Parts shift their `Color` over time by using a `UIGradient` instance.

 For performance, GradientParts will stop shifting colors when the player is further than a set distance from a child `DistancePivot` part.